 Cryptocurrency Q&A: The Basics Explained

 Cryptocurrencies have taken the world by storm as they’re a relatively new way of facilitating transactions.
-You’ve probably heard about cryptocurrencies from family, friends, a neighbour and so on but how much do you really know about them?
-This article will answer the basics of what cryptocurrency is.
+You’ve probably heard about cryptocurrencies from family, friends, a neighbour, and so on but how much do you really know about them?
+This article explained the basics of what cryptocurrency is.

 - What are cryptocurrencies?

 If you had to answer this question in a sentence, you’d be safe by saying that cryptocurrencies are peer-to-peer currencies.
 They aren’t tangible and don’t physically exist.
 You can’t pick up a cryptocurrency.
 However, it doesn’t mean that they’re worthless.
 This is quite evident by the rising prices of virtual currencies.
 Cryptocurrencies are being used in a multitude of projects from raising finance for businesses to investments and technological advancements.

 The number of cryptocurrencies in existence is always changing.
 As of December 30th, CoinMarketCap has stated that there were 1,375 different virtual coins that investors could potentially buy.
 The barrier to entry is also quite low, which means that anyone with enough time, money, and a team of people who have a solid understanding of code can develop their own cryptocurrency.
 This makes it possible for new cryptocurrencies to keep entering the market.
 As it stands in 2019 the top cryptocurrencies which can be argued based on where you stand are Binance Coin, Bitcoin, OmiseGo, Lisk and Ethereurm.